Floriannue/CORApy/readme_florian.md

 ## Notes
+- test files have the following naming structure `test_class_methode`-> test for class.methode, `test_class`-> class (constructor) test, `test_function`->standalone function test
 - `*` operator (`__mul__`) = (times) element-wise multiplication (like MATLAB's `.*`) and `@` operator (`__matmul__`) = (mtimes) matrix multiplication (like MATLAB's `*`)
-- methods that have the same name as reserved keywords in Python get the appendix _op, for example, or -> or_op. if the matlab name is or_ it stays or_ in python.
+- methods that have the same name as reserved keywords in Python get the appendix _op, for example, or -> or_op (But still attached as or). if the matlab name is or_ it stays or_ in python.
 - The method object.display() should return the string and not print it since display also provides the string for `__str__`
 - Dont catch warnings
 - **Never** import methods as standalone functions.
 All methods are attached to classes in `__init__.py`.